-Gladstone Commercial Corporation was incorporated under the General Corporation Laws of the State of Maryland on February 14, 2003 primarily for the purpose of investing in and owning net leased industrial and commercial real property and selectively making long-term industrial and commercial mortgage loans.
-We expect that a large portion of our tenants and borrowers will be small and medium-sized businesses having significant buyout fund ownership and will be well capitalized, with equity constituting between 20% and 40% of their permanent capital.
-We expect that other tenants and borrowers will be family-owned businesses that have built significant equity from paying down the mortgage loans securing their real estate or through the appreciation in the value of their real estate.
-We will seek to enter into triple net leases having terms of approximately 15 years, with rent increases built into the leases.
-We currently own two properties, which we are leasing to separate tenants under separate 10 year triple net leases.
+Gladstone Commercial Corporation was incorporated under the General Corporation Laws of the State of Maryland on February 14, 2003 primarily for the purpose of investing in and owning net leased industrial and commercial real property and selectively making long-term industrial and commercial mortgage loans and we expect that a portion of our tenants and borrowers will be small and medium-sized businesses having significant buyout fund ownership and we expect that other tenants and borrowers will be family-owned businesses that have built significant equity from paying down the mortgage loans securing their real estate or through the appreciation in the value of their real estate.
+We believe that a number of our tenants will be corporations that do not have publicly rated debt, and we will buy the real estate from the company or from an owner that wishes to sell for personal reasons.
+We seek to enter into purchase agreements for real estate that have triple net leases with terms of approximately 15 years, and with rent increases built into the leases.
+We currently own a total of fourteen properties, which we are leasing to tenants under triple net leases ranging from 5 to 20 years.
+We also currently hold one mortgage loan, which is scheduled to mature in approximately nine years.

 We conduct substantially all of our activities through, and all of our properties are held through Gladstone Commercial Limited Partnership, a Delaware limited partnership formed on May 28, 2003 that we refer to herein as our "Operating Partnership."
-We control our Operating Partnership as its sole general partner, and, through our wholly owned subsidiary Gladstone Commercial Partners, LLC, we also currently own all limited partnership units of our Operating Partnership.
-We expect our Operating Partnership to issue limited partnership units from time to time in exchange for industrial and commercial real property.
+We control our Operating Partnership through our wholly owned subsidiary Gladstone Commercial Partners, LLC, which serves as general partner of our Operating Partnership, and we also currently own all limited partnership units of our Operating Partnership.
+We expect our Operating Partnership to issue limited partnership units from time to time in exchange for industrial and commercial real property, which is triple net leased.
 Limited partners who hold limited partnership units in our Operating Partnership will be entitled to redeem these units for cash or, at our election, shares of our common stock on a one-for-one basis at any time.